Jo Fong is a director, choreographer and performer working in dance, film, theatre, opera and the visual arts.

 Jo is a Peilot Associate Artist with Chapter Arts Centre and Research Associate with SE Dance.
 As an independent artist she has toured her choreographic work throughout the UK and international venues.
 Her work has been recognised and awarded by The Critic’s Circle National Dance Awards, Creative Wales Award and Wales Theatre Awards.

-An Invitation… toured the UK and was selected for both British Council Edinburgh Showcase 2015 and British Dance Edition 2016.
+An Invitation… is currently touring the UK and international venues.
+The work was selected for both British Council Edinburgh Showcase 2015 and British Dance Edition 2016.

 Witness – Portraits of Women Who Dance is a film installation exploring ideas about being seen.
 The work toured the UK and was presented at British Dance Edition 2014.